 Meanwhile, the White House was working on its own “ list of priority reforms ” for Zelensky.
 Its preparation was led by Mike Pyle, Deputy for International Economic Affairs to US National Security Adviser Jake Sullivan.
 The list was presented on September 26 in Brussels at a meeting of the steering committee of the Multi-agency Donor Coordination Platform for Ukraine.

 On September 28, a symbolic meeting of two documents took place - Zelensky’s concept and Biden’s list of reforms.
 Shmygal presented the concept to US Ambassador Bridget Brink, who handed him the list.
 At the same time, Shmygal said that “ to implement the concept, we plan, together with all our partners, to create a unified reform plan.”
-On October 5, he repeated that the concept “is a framework document that will form the basis for the reform roadmap and which will take into account reform proposals from our partners.”
+On October 5, he reiterated that the concept “is a framework document that will form the basis for a reform roadmap and that will take into account reform proposals from our partners.”
 That is, Bankovaya wanted Zelensky’s concept to be the main reform plan, and Biden’s list to be a secondary one, which Bankovaya would take into account if it deigns.

 Final battle